PrashanthAmbure/PrashanthAmbure.github.io/_posts/2016-07-16-salesforce-webservice-connector.md

 1. Create a new Java project named “WSC - Enterprise” (click File >> New >> Java Project).
 2. Add the wsc-XX.jar and enterprise.jar to the project (click _Project >> Properties >> Java Build Path >> Libraries or External Libraries, then add the JARs to the project_).
 3. Add a new folder, wsc, to the src folder in your app (right-click src in Package Explorer, then click _New >> Folder_).

-4. Create a new class src/wsc/Main.java and paste in the code from [here](https://github.com/PrashanthAmbure/salesforce-wsc-SOAP).
+#### CRUD Program

-Please note this program performs all the standard CRUD operations.
+Copy the code from this [file](https://github.com/PrashanthAmbure/salesforce-wsc-SOAP/blob/master/src/wsc/Main.java) Please note this program performs all the standard CRUD operations.

+#### Create CustomField

+Copy the code from this [file](https://github.com/PrashanthAmbure/salesforce-wsc-SOAP/blob/master/src/wsc/CustomFieldDemo.java)

+#### Create ApexClass

+Copy the code from this [file](https://github.com/PrashanthAmbure/salesforce-wsc-SOAP/blob/master/src/wsc/ApexClassDemo.java)